openwisp/openwisp-docs/tutorials/mesh.rst

 Introduction & Prerequisites
 ----------------------------

+**What is a Mesh Network?**

-A **mesh network** is a **decentralized network architecture** where each node not only communicates with its immediate neighbors but also relays data for other mesh nodes.
+A **mesh network** is a **decentralized network architecture** where each node not only communicates with its immediate neighbors but also relays data for other mesh nodes, creating a peer-to-peer network.

 The word "mesh" primarily describes the interconnected topology of the network, while **wireless mesh networks** specifically refer to mesh